sjoyal/sjoyal.github.io/about/javascript.md

 #### `-` -- unary negation

-Given a numeric value, the unary negation operator precedes the value and negates it.
+Given a numeric operand, the unary negation operator precedes the operand and negates it.
 Example:
 ```JavaScript
 -Infinity // yield -Infinity
 -"one" // NaN